West Virginia health secretary Crouch to retire in December

 Crouch’s departure comes as the department works to implement a consulting firm's recent recommendations for how to restructure the agency responsible for running the state’s foster care system.
 Crouch’s last day will be Dec.
 31.

 Republican Gov. Jim Justice earlier this year vetoed a bill that proposed splitting West Virginia’s Department of Health and Human Resources into two departments.
-The McChrystal Group of Alexandria, Virginia, was hired to review the Department of Health and Human Resources and concluded that the current configuration “is not an option,” but that splitting the agency would “divert time, funding, and leadership’s focus away from serving West Virginians.”
+The McChrystal Group of Alexandria, Virginia, was hired to review the department and concluded that the current configuration “is not an option,” but that splitting the agency would “divert time, funding, and leadership’s focus away from serving West Virginians.”

 People are also reading…